Multi-Agent Reinforcement Learning for Energy Harvesting Two-Hop Communications with a Partially Observable State: System Model

+Only the energy already stored in the battery can be used for the transmission of either the signaling or the data.
+As a result, the energy causality constraint $E_\text{Circ}+\tau_\text{sig}p_{\text{sig},l,i}+\tau_\text{data}p_{l,i}\leq B_{l,i}$ has to be fulfilled.
 Moreover, in the selection of $p_{l,i}$ the finite capacities of the batteries have to be considered and battery overflow situations, in which part of the harvested energy is lost because the batteries are full, should be avoided.
 The battery overflow constraint is given by

-In addition to the energy causality and battery overflow constraints given in (\ref{eq:energyCausality}) and (\ref{eq:energyOverflow}), the data arrival process at node $\text{N}_l$ should be considered.
+Additionally, the data arrival process at $\text{N}_l$ should be considered.
 Only data already stored in the data buffer can be transmitted.
-Therefore, the data causality constraint

-has to be fulfilled in every time interval.
-Additionally, in order to avoid losing data, data buffer overflow situations should be avoided.
-However, it should be noted that data buffer overflow situations cannot always be avoided because the transmission of data depends on the available energy.
-As we aim at reducing the number of data buffer overflow situations in order to maximize the throughput, we define the data buffer overflow condition in an analogous way to the battery overflow constraint in (\ref{eq:energyOverflow}) as
+Therefore, the data causality constraint $R_{l,i}\leq D_{l,i}$ has to be fulfilled in every time interval.
+Moreover, in order not to lose data, data buffer overflows should be avoided.
+However, it should be noted that this cannot always be avoided because the transmission of data depends on the available energy.
+As we aim at reducing the number of data buffer overflows in order to maximize the throughput, we define the data buffer overflow condition in an analogous way to the battery overflow constraint in (\ref{eq:energyOverflow}) as